TaalVerena/my-budget-buddy/README.md

 - This section enables to user to contact the My Budget Buddy team through the use of a quick, minimal contact form.
 - The user fills in their name, email, contact number and query.
 Each input field checks to confirm that the correct type of information has been inputted.
 - A "Submit" button is visible at the bottom of the contact form and when clicked, the user is taken to the "Thank you Page".
+- The input fields are white instead of grey to match the layout of the modals.

     ![Contact Form Mobile](README-media/contact-form-mobile.png)
     ![Contact Form Desktop](README-media/contact-form-desktop.png)